jeromelesaux/fizzbuzz/Readme.md

 You can manage the listen port of the HTTP server.
 In the standalone app before runnnig, export as environnement variable : `export PORT="8080"`.
 In the docker version, modify in the head of the makefile file, the variable HTTP_PORT to the desired PORT.
 And run by `make docker-run`.
+You can also choose your persistence such as in memory or in database.
+To configure this property set the environnement variable PERSISTENCE to MEMORY or DATABASE.
+Like `export PERSISTENCE="DATABASE"`.
+By default, in memory is set.

 ## Installation
 To get help on command line, just type `make help` in a terminal.